tlswg/tls13-spec/draft-ietf-tls-tls13.md

 alert message and close the connection.

-Earlier versions of the TLS specification were not fully clear on what the record layer version number (TLSPlaintext.version) should contain when sending ClientHello (i.e., before it is known which version of the protocol will be employed).
+Earlier versions of the TLS specification were not fully clear on what the record layer version number (TLSPlaintext.record_version) should contain when sending ClientHello (i.e., before it is known which version of the protocol will be employed).
 Thus, TLS servers compliant with this specification MUST accept any value { 03, XX } as the record layer version number for ClientHello.